Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Dephasing from Charge Noise

-where $\omega^D_q$ is the qubit frequency and $A^D$ is the charge noise power spectral density on $\epsilon_m$, at 1 Hz, as mentioned in the main text.
-Note that perturbation at the symmetrical detuning $\epsilon$ does not affect the qubit frequency in first order, so we only consider noise on $\epsilon_m$ here .
-The second-order effects matter for DFS encoding where the qubit is operated in the sweet spot, but our qubits are intentionally biased to the charge-sensitive RX regime where the gate time ($\lesssim 50$ ns for the parameters chosen in the main text) is significantly smaller than the timescale of second-order effects.
+Note that perturbation at the symmetrical detuning $\epsilon$ does not affect the qubit frequency in first order, so we only consider noise on $\epsilon_m$ here.
+The second-order effects matter for DFS encoding where the qubit is operated in the sweet spot, but our qubits are intentionally biased to the charge-sensitive RX regime where the gate time ($\lesssim 10$ ns for the parameters chosen in the main text) is significantly smaller than the timescale of second-order effects.

-The averaged gate fidelity of the two-qubit gate, given the dephasing rate, is: \cite{Pedersen07, Harvey18}
+The average gate fidelity of the two-qubit gate, given the dephasing rate, is: \cite{Pedersen07, Harvey18}

-The definition and expressions for the averaged gate fidelity is given in Appendix~\ref{sec:a_F}.
+The definition and expressions for the average gate fidelity is given in Appendix~\ref{sec:a_F}.

 For the CZ gate without dynamical decoupling, $t_g = \pi \sqrt{6}/\Delta \omega_c$.
 As $\Gamma^D_{2,0}(t)$ is only weekly dependent on time, we take the time average of $\Gamma^D_{2,0}(t)$, to yield:

 where $\mathbf{E}\left[\sqrt{\text{ln}\left(1/\omega_lt)\right)}\right]$ is the time average of $\sqrt{\text{ln}\left(1/\omega_lt)\right)}$ over the gate time $[0, t_g]$.
 Here, we used the expression: